taltonji2/PreReqChecker/README.md

 - An output file

 Implemented the graph using an arraylist of type Course.
-<ls> Course stores a string name, and an arraylist of immediate prerequisites.
+<ln> Course stores a string name, and an arraylist of immediate prerequisites.

 ## How to Run